sjzyzz/sjzyzz.github.io/_posts/2021-06-17-the-subtle-art-of-not-giving-a-fuck.md

 > You are **already choosing**, in every moment of every day, what to give a fuck about, so change is as simple as choosing to give a fuck about something else.

+## THE HEADSPACE GUIDE TO MEDITATION & MINDFULLNESS

+> We are anxious about feeling anxious